Blogs & News Room /

 Above cuff vocalisation (ACV) involves applying an external airflow through the subglottic port of a tracheostomy tube to restore laryngo-pharyngeal airflow1.
 This can improve airway protection and swallowing and support vocalisation2.
 However, clinical practice varies and safety concerns exist3.
 Here at Atos Medical, we have worked with a group of expert clinicians and academics to produce a clinical consensus document on a range of safety statements for ACV.

-Sign up to receive your copy of the ACV safety guidelines
+Sign up to receive your copy of the ACV safety guidelines and conference poster

 *required fields